 Even though I haven’t recovered from the flu yet and the only thing that is giving me comfort from the past 3 days is that super-hot bowl of chicken soup, I could not wait longer to share this cabbage masala recipe.
 This recipe of curried cabbage is a part of our regular meals which is why I do not have to think a lot before writing down the recipe.
 Hence I can manage it even with a soar throat and heavy head.
 Cabbage quite a regular vegetable in almost all Indian household, so I am sure each one of them has their own version of spicy cabbage masala!
 Today I am sharing mine which I think you will love a lot.

-The best part of this recipe is that it is not complicated at all.
+But why this cabbage masala today?
+That’s because this tasty cabbage recipe had been missed for a long time for some unknown reason and now it is high time that I give it its deserving position before it’s too late.
+The best part of this cabbage masala recipe is that it is not complicated at all.
 You can look at it as a stir-fry recipe with Indian spices.
-The Indian spices used here are also very basic – turmeric, red chili, coriander and garam masala – I mean, which Indian curry doesn’t have that!
+The Indian spices used here are also very basic – turmeric powder, red chili powder, coriander powder and garam masala – I mean, which Indian curry doesn’t have that!